Home » pallet projects » Pallet Wood Christmas Tree diy

 Pallet Wood Frame

-This is actually a super easy diy, and it goes together really quickly if you have all the supplies on hand.
+This is a super easy DIY; it goes together quickly if you have all the supplies.

-The first step is to gather the pallet wood you're gonna use for your tree backing.
-This pallet wood was just under 3 feet in length though you can use any size you have, just trim it down so it is all the same length.
+The first step is to gather the pallet wood you will use for your tree backing.
+This pallet wood was just under 3 feet long, though you can use any size you have; trim it down so it is all the same length.

 Cedar Shingles for Christmas Tree Decor

-For my tree, I used several of these cedar shingles cut into 8 slats per board.
-These boards don't have to be exact, just close to the same size.
-If you don't have shingles, a pack or two of wood shims would also work.
+For my tree, I used several cedar shingles cut into eight slats per board.
+The boards don’t have to be exact, just close to the same size.
+If you don’t have shingles, a pack or two of wood shims would also work.

 For the best look, the wood should be slightly thicker on one end than the other.

-On the pallet wood backing, you can start laying out your tree starting from the bottom.
+You can start laying out your tree on the pallet wood backing from the bottom.
 The thinner side of the slat is always at the top.
-A dry fit helps to design the pallet wood Christmas tree.
+A dry fit helps design the pallet wood Christmas tree.

-Continue to stack shingle pieces to form Christmas Tree
+Continue to Stack Shingle Pieces to Form a Christmas Tree

 Continue to lay out the pieces until your tree is nice and full.

 The tree was attached to the pallet wood with construction adhesive (Liquid Nails).
 Just a glob wherever the slats would hit either the pallet wood or another slat.
-Keep adding slats until you have a nice full tree.
-Also added a tree trunk, a small log cut in half.
+Keep adding slats until you have a lovely full tree.
+I also added a tree trunk and a small log cut in half.

-The tree was basically done, but it needed a little something.
+The tree was done, but it needed a little something.

 Of course, a star.
 This star was cut out of thin plywood with a scroll saw.